Anita Neville: Early life and career

 Neville was born in Winnipeg, Manitoba.
 She earned a Bachelor of Arts degree in political science from the University of Manitoba.
 Before entering political life, Neville worked as an economic development consultant for the province of Manitoba.
 She was a director of Workforce 2000 and the Winnipeg Core Area Initiative and Employment Training Program, and has also been involved in the Law Society of Manitoba and the Winnipeg Jewish Child and Family organization.
 During the 1990s, she was a member of the Canadian delegation which was responsible for monitoring elections in post-war Bosnia and Herzegovina.

 Neville was for several years a school trustee on the Winnipeg School Board, representing Ward One in the Winnipeg School Division from 1986 to 2000.
 Neville regularly topped the poll in her three-member constituency.
 She served as Chair of the Board for five years (1987–1989; 1996–1998), and also chaired its finance committee for some time.

+Family and Personal Life

+Neville is the former wife of William Franklin Wymark "Bill" Neville; the couple had three daughters together and she is now a grandmother to six children.
+Neville has spoken about her Jewish immigrant roots in Winnipeg's North End, noting that her grandparents fled antisemitic persecution in Bessarabia and Odessa roughly a century ago before settling in Canada.